netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## NETCONF Example to Retrieve Immutable Configuration {#NETCONF-example}

-   {{NETCONF-with-immutability}} illustrates an NETCONF example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response a server might return.
+   {{NETCONF-with-immutability}} illustrates an NETCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response a server might return.

 ~~~~